 Bitcoin has grown from a hobby project to a multi-billion dollar alternative asset class over the past decade.
-While most people are familiar with the concept of a digital currency, the inner workings of cryptocurrencies remain a mystery the non-tech savvy.
+While most people are familiar with the concept of a digital currency, the inner workings of cryptocurrencies remain a mystery to the non-tech savvy.
 The concept of crypto mining is an especially difficult concept for many to grasp.

 How Do Cryptocurrencies Work?

 Bitcoin and other cryptocurrencies provide a medium of exchange that leverages cryptography to record transactions.
 In particular, blockchain technology makes cryptocurrencies decentralized, transparent, and immutable by nature.
 There is no central authority that controls money flow and transactions occur without financial intermediaries.

 Suppose that Alice wants to send one Bitcoin to Bob.
-While the process seems relatively straightforward, there are several different steps that must take place to prevent fraud and securely add the transaction to the blockchain.
+While the process seems relatively straightforward, several different steps must take place to prevent fraud and securely add the transaction to the blockchain.